 - AGDUFA III (FY 2019 to 2023).
 AGDUFA III includes a comprehensive set of FDA review performance goals and commitments designed to improve the timeliness and predictability of the review of abbreviated new animal drug applications (ANADAs) and reactivations, manufacturing supplemental ANADAs and reactivations, and generic investigational new animal drug (JINAD) submissions.
 AGDUFA III dramatically reduces review time goals across all submission types for the generic animal drug review program as well as converting to all electronic submissions.

-Annual performance reports are prepared by the Office of Planning in collaboration with FDA’s Center for Veterinary Medicine (CVM).
+Annual performance reports are prepared by the Office of Planning, Evaluation and Risk Management in collaboration with FDA’s Center for Veterinary Medicine (CVM).

 For additional information on these reports, please contact: